personalrobotics/aikido/STYLE.md

 public:
   EIGEN_MAKE_ALIGNED_OPERATOR_NEW   // Many classes that require Eigen will also need this macro

   /// Required brief description of constructor.
 This will often be as simple as:
   /// "Creates an instance of ExampleClass."
   ///
-  /// \param[in] foo This is an example parameter description
+  /// \param[in] foo This is an example parameter description.
   /// \param[in] bar This is a longer example parameter description that needs
   /// to wrap across multiple lines.
   ExampleClass(std::unique_ptr<util::RNG> foo,